-4.9.2 All proposed development in any special flood hazard areas shall require a permit.

-4.9.3 The Building inspector shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
-If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall:

-- Be designed [or modified] and adequately anchored to prevent floatation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - Be constructed with materials resistant to flood damage; - Be constructed by methods and practices that minimize flood damages; and - Be constructed with electrical, heating, ventilations, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

-4.9.4 Where new or replacement water and sewer systems [including on-site systems] are proposed in a special flood hazard area the Applicant shall provide the Building Inspector with assurance that these systems will be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding.

-4.9.5 For all new or substantially improved structures located in special flood hazard areas, the Applicant shall furnish the following information to the Building Inspector:

-- The as-built elevation [in relation to NGVD] of the lowest floor [including basement] and include whether or not such structures contain a basement. - If the structure has been flood proofed, the as-built elevation [in relation to NGVD] to which the structure was flood proofed; and - Any certification of flood proofing.
+- and includes any subsequent improvements to such structures.
+[Added March 13, 2007] - Violation means the failure of a structure or other development to be fully compliant with the community's flood plain management regulations.
+A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required in 44CFR§ 60.3(b)(5), (c)(4), (c)(10), (d)(3), (e)(2), (e)(4) or (e)(5) is presumed to be in violation until such time as that documentation is provided.
+[Added March 13, 2007] - 4.10.2 All proposed development in any special flood hazard areas shall require a permit. - 4.10.3 The Building inspector shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
+If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall: - Be designed [or modified] and adequately anchored to prevent floatation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - Be constructed with materials resistant to flood damage; - Be constructed by methods and practices that minimize flood damages; and - Be constructed with electrical, heating, ventilations, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - 4.10.4 Where new or replacement water and sewer systems [including on-site systems] are proposed in a special flood hazard area the Applicant shall provide the Building Inspector with assurance that these systems will be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding. - 4.10.5 For all new or substantially improved structures located in special flood hazard areas, the Applicant shall furnish the following information to the Building Inspector: - The as-built elevation [in relation to NGVD] of the lowest floor [including basement] and include whether or not such structures contain a basement. - If the structure has been flood proofed, the as-built elevation [in relation to NGVD] to which the structure was flood proofed; and - Any certification of flood proofing.